scripting/wpIdentity/README.md

 In October 2024, I wrote a brief doc about the <a href="https://github.com/scripting/wpIdentity/blob/main/docs/history.md">history of wpIdentity</a>, its purpose, where it came from, how to explore.

-### It works
+### Demo apps

-You can try it out <a href="http://scripting.com/code/wpidentity/client/">here</a>.
+* A basic <a href="https://github.com/scripting/wpIdentity/tree/main/client">hello world</a> type demo.
 You can log on, and see a list of your sites, when each was created and modified.

-Here's a <a href="https://imgs.scripting.com/2023/09/05/wpsitelist.png">screen shot</a>.
+You can try it out <a href="http://scripting.com/code/wpidentity/client/">here</a>. <a href="https://imgs.scripting.com/2023/09/05/wpsitelist.png">Screenshot</a>.

+* A simple <a href="https://github.com/scripting/wpEditorDemo/blob/main/README.md">Markdown editor</a> that publishes to WordPress sites.
+All the basic features with easy-to-read and crib code from.

+* A <a href="https://github.com/scripting/wpEditorDemo/blob/main/apps/gutenberg/README.md">variant</a> of the Markdown editor, above, that edits posts in Gutenberg.

+* <a href="https://wordland.social/">WordLand</a>, an editor that's designed for social applications built on a wpIdentity backend.

 ### How to set up a server